Tower Theatre Reopening On Thursday With Alfred Hitchcock Marathon

-SACRAMENTO (CBS13) — The Tower Theatre is set to reopen on Thursday with new protocols in place to deal with the coronavirus pandemic.
+SACRAMENTO (CBS13) — The Tower Theatre is reopening on Thursday with new protocols in place to deal with the coronavirus pandemic.

 Tower’s reopening comes after Sacramento County moved into the “Red Tier” of coronavirus alarm, allowing more businesses to reopen with limited indoor operations.